 It’s unfortunate that such services are needed, but when you’re stuck on a waiting list but still need support, such services are a lifesaver to people struggling whilst they’re waiting to start treatment.
 It also helps people struggling between sessions too.
 This is especially true of the 24/7 support services because having a crisis can happen at any time, no matter where you are or what you’re doing.

-Total number of suicides (2018; Samaritans) In the UK & Republic of Ireland, there were 6,859 suicides in 2018.
+According to the Samaritans (2018), in the UK & Republic of Ireland, there were 6,859 suicides in 2018.
 In the UK, there were 6,507 suicides.
 In the Republic of Ireland, there were 352 suicides.
 Click To Tweet

 Before moving on, let me just say this, this is a very small subjective sample, and shouldn’t be seen as a dismissal of such services.
 There is nothing scientific about the small sample social media survey I did, it was just a matter of curiosity.